What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 Ironically, my pet insurance would have covered 90% of back surgery after my deductible but did not cover any of the conservative treatment (I think they would have covered the cold laser, but I was too distressed to make the claim).

-Therefore, I actually paid more for conservative treatment than I would have for surgery.
+Therefore, I actually paid more out of pocket for conservative treatment than I would have for surgery.

-However, since conservative treatment is recommended after surgery, although typically for a shorter period of time, I probably would have ended up paying close to the same amount out of pocket.
+However, since conservative treatment is recommended after surgery, although typically for a shorter period of time, I probably would have ended up paying close to $2,000 out of pocket anyway.

 Final Thoughts